Meteoricer/OpenMP/README.md

 #for hydrolysis, i can't get all the DTD case to be dissapear.
 It is strange.
 #should be annealing, the difference might be small or large, i'll need to check it.
 #check the fragmentation, should not result from it.
+now i have the problem that it won't stay there